-It's not unusual to feel desperate and that you are willing to do anything to change the situation.
+It's not unusual to feel desperate and that you are willing to do anything to alleviate or minimise the pain.
 This can produce feelings of helplessness or thoughts of 'what if'.
 This can be fleeting or can be attempted over and over and allows us to hold onto some hope.
+Often the bargaining stage of grief may be longer in children.
+Sometimes, this bargaining may also occur irrationally after a death, in which we beg for our loved one to be returned to life.